Sam-MARTis/Sam-MARTis/README.md

 # Hey there!
 I'm **Samanth Martis** 👋

-**🎓 2nd Year Undergraduate**
+**🎓 3rd Year Undergraduate**
 **Aerospace Engineering at IIT Bombay**

 ---

 ### 👨‍💻 About Me

-- ✍️ I love to **draw** and **write stories**.
-The world's a lot more fun in my head.
-- 🔐 I'm passionate about **Cybersecurity** and part of **CSeC IITB**.
-- 🧮 Linear Algebra?
-I can walk in Tensors, I can talk in Tensors, I can laugh in Tensors.
-- 💻 I maintain servers from old laptops because they're **fun**.
-I'm also currently interested in getting them to work as central nodes for distributed computing
-- 🐧 Proud member of the **Linux gang**.
-From Ubuntu to Kali to, after a lot of more exploration, Mint.
-- ❤️ A huge fan of **Open Source** and hope to **contribute soon**.
+ I love reading stories and fiction.
+A hugeeeeeee fan of Warhammer - The Emperor Protects!
+ As I navigate the hedonic treadmill, you'll find me with a new obsession every week.
+From Percolation theory to Thermoacoustics to Photovoltaics.
+ If I could describe myself in one quote, it'd be this: If everything is under control, you're going too slow.
+ I swear I'm funny, though the number of dad jokes I force upon others might cause my friends to disagree 🫀

 ---

 ### 🚀 Currently Working On

-- **CUDA**: So many projects fall into your research if you can parallelize your algorithms
+- **CUDA**: So many projects fall into your research if you can parallelise your algorithms.
-- **Computational Engineering (Continuum Mechanics)**: Learning to use high-performance computing for solid and fluid mechanics
+- **Computational Physics**: Learning to use high-performance computing for solving physics stuff.
+Love it.
 - **Fluid Physics**: Pair it with CFD, and this rabbit hole will be the death of me.
 - **Julia**: Once again, GPU computing is what draws me to it.
 One of the few languages that runs natively on the GPU.
+- **Thermoacoustics**: Heat => Sound => Stuff => More Heat => More Sound => Boom
+- **Thermophotovoltaics**: Light + Heat => 🔋

 ---

 ### 🛠️ Skills
+I can zone out very effectively.
+I can get a lot of things done in very short period of time (though not at will 😢)

 **Languages**
 ![Julia](https://img.shields.io/badge/Julia-%23A270BA.svg?style=for-the-badge&logo=julia&logoColor=white)